gusztavvargadr/workstations/README.md

 **Note** Configuring the core OS after Sysprep (to support actually unique virtual machines) and provisioning the workstations (e.g. installing the custom tools not included in the [original boxes][Packer templates]) by default happens during the initial boot as well.
 However, starting the machines again later will not need these steps, so the process will be significantly faster.

-**Note** The sample in this section creates a workstation with some minimal configuration by default, focusing on demonstrating the management of machines in general.
+**Note** The example in this section creates a workstation with a sample configuration by default, focusing on demonstrating the management of machines in general.
 You will see the details of how to customize it according to your preferences [later][Usage].

 You are now ready to create a workstation with Vagrant.